Domains »Move a Domain Using Custom A Records

 There are a few different methods for using a domain registered through WordPress.com with a different host.
 This article walks you through doing this by pointing your domain through a custom A records.

 This method is recommended for pointing your domain to sites hosted by providers such as Tumblr and Squarespace, which do not support pointing through name servers.

 Changing an A record

-Your new host should have provided you with the address to point your new domain to.
-It should be comprised of four sets of numbers separate by periods, for example:
+Your new host should have provided you with the address to point your domain to.
+It consists of four sets of numbers separated by periods, e.g:

-The domain will start pointing to your new host immediately after you save your changes.
-However, most hosts will require you to set up the domain on their end too.
-Contact your new host for more information about this.
+The domain will start pointing to your new host immediately, but most hosts require you to set up the domain on their end as well.
+Here are instructions for some popular hosting services:

 Resetting a domain A record

 To reset your domain’s A record and make it point to WordPress.com again, hover over your custom A record and click the trash icon to remove.
 The A record will then be switched back to ours.